whisthq/whist/protocol/client/README.md

   -u, --user                    Tell fractal the users email, optional defaults to None" -e, --environment             The environment the protocol is running
                                 in. e.g prod, staging, dev.
-This is used for sentry.
+This is used for Sentry.
 Optional defaults to dev --help     display this help and exit"
   --version  output version information and exit;
 ```